 The poem took on autobiographical resonance, symbolic of her partner’s recovery, with the home representing a place of refuge and safety, whilst also becoming claustrophobic - “Home is a cobweb”.
 The flickering sunlight, reflected upon the floors and doors is indicative of his irregular heartbeat – “a fabulous echo of nocturnal misfires” or a “collision of elements”.
 Correlations are drawn between the structural dwelling and its human presence and absence – “Home is a game of hide-and-seek” with “bodies that carry out the dodging”.

 The photograph of the couple on the mantelpiece in ‘You Know Me’ (2018) was taken on Boxing Day 2017 in their local territory of Greenwich, a few weeks after a successful cardio version.
 Shot a year on from his treatment, this image, together with the ‘Between Us’ (2018) video are a celebration of his recovery, yet recognition of his vulnerability, viewed through a loving, female gaze.
-Based on the poem, ‘Loving You’ by Frances Horovitz, this black and white video acts as an intimate love letter to her partner, comprised of twenty-one still images to signify their twenty-one years spent together.
+Based on the poem, ‘Loving You’ by Frances Horovitz, this black and white video and accompanying photograph, act as an intimate love letter to her partner, comprised of twenty-one still images to signify their twenty-one years spent together.